Dani1157/Rock-Paper-Scissors-game/README.md

  ![wireforme](assets/images/frame.webp)

 # Deployment

+Deploying Website to GitHub Pages and Pushing Changes to GitHub
+- 1: Set up GitHub Pages
-1. Select the project, and go to the Settings tab of your GitHub repository.
+Select the project you want to deploy from your GitHub repository.

-2. On the left-hand > under the Code and Automation section, select Pages.
-3. under build and deployment >set
-Source to 'Deploy from Branch'.
-The main branch is selected.
-The folder is set to / (root).
-4. Under Branch, click Save.
+- 2: Configure GitHub Pages Settings
+Click on the Settings tab on the left-hand side of the page, scroll down to the Code and Automation section, and click on Pages.
+Set up the Build and Deployment section by selecting "Deploy from Branch" and choosing the main branch (usually main or master) as the source for your deployment.
+Set the folder path to / (root) so that GitHub Pages looks for your index.html file in the root directory of your repository.

+- 3: Save Changes
+Save the changes you made in Step 2.

+- 4: Wait for Build Completion
-5. Go back to the Code tab.
-Wait a few minutes for the build to finish and refresh your repo.
+Go back to the Code tab and wait a few minutes for the build process to complete.
+You can monitor the build progress by looking at the activity log at the top of the page.

-6. On the right-hand side, in the Environments section, click on 'Github-pages'.
+- 5: Refresh Repository
+Refresh your repository by clicking on the refresh icon or pressing F5.

+- 6: Check GitHub Pages
+Head over to the Environments section on the right-hand side of the page and click on GitHub Pages.
+This will take you to your live website hosted on GitHub Pages!

+- 7: Push Changes to GitHub (using Command Line)
+Open your terminal or command prompt, navigate to the root directory of your project, and run: git branch to check you're in the correct branch git add . to add all changes git commit -m "Deployed website to GitHub Pages" to commit changes with a meaningful message git push origin main to push changes to the remote repository (GitHub)

+- 8 (Alternative): Push Changes to GitHub (using Git Client) Open your Git client, navigate to your local repository, and follow these steps:
+Check you're in the correct branch
+Commit all changes with a meaningful message
+Push changes to the remote repository (GitHub)

+That's it!
+Your website should now be deployed on GitHub Pages, and you've pushed your changes to GitHub.

 # Features
 ## Home Page